 Wellness is an ideal state of health aimed at maximizing human potential.
 A healthy restaurant is the one that seeks physical, intellectual, emotional, social and environmental well-being – continuously.

 A restaurant owner who is only interested in the financial outputs and looking for wellbeing KPIs in them is losing a more comprehensive understanding of what really makes the business grow.
-The restaurant that ignores the real needs of its employees is vulnerable to contagious ideas that may or may not contribute to the establishment’s general well-being.
+The restaurants that ignore the real needs of its employees is vulnerable to contagious ideas that may or may not contribute to the establishment’s general well-being.
 A restaurant that does not actively seek to understand its role in the community in which it operates – that does not participate in the civic responsibility processes that should guide most of its operations – rapidly decays.

 Well-being equals integrity, and integrity requires people to be aware of their entire self.
 A sustainable restaurant is one in which each system is examined, individually evaluated, and then tuned to fit the entire organizational structure in a way that makes the entire “machine” work with as little friction as possible.